 Our operations continue to require significant capital expenditures, primarily for technology development, equipment and capacity expansion.
-Capital expenditures for the CA-NA and CA-ROW segments include the purchase of airborne equipment, which correlates directly to the roll out and/or upgrade of service to our airline partners' fleets.
-Capital spending is also associated with the expansion of our ATG network and data centers and includes site acquisition, design, permitting, network equipment and construction costs.
+Capital expenditures for the CA-NA and CA-ROW segments include the purchase of airborne equipment for the turnkey model, which correlates to the roll out and/or upgrade of service to our airline partners' fleets.
+Capital spending is also associated with the expansion of our ATG and satellite networks and data centers.
 We capitalize software development costs related to network technology solutions, the Gogo platform and new product/service offerings.
 We also capitalized costs related to the build out of our new office locations.

-Capital expenditures for the year ended December 31, 2017 and 2016 were \$280.2 million and \$176.9 million, respectively.
-The increase in capital expenditures was primarily due to an increase in airborne equipment purchases (as airborne equipment represents approximately 70% of our capital expense for the current year), primarily for the rollout of 2Ku.
+Capital expenditures for the years ended December 31, 2018 and 2017 were \$131.7 million and \$280.2 million, respectively.
+The decrease in capital expenditures was primarily due to a decrease in airborne equipment purchases as a portion of our equipment purchases are now allocated to inventory (see Note 5, "Composition of Certain Balance Sheet Accounts") and, to a lesser extent, a decrease in capitalized software.